are a good way to keep current in your field of interest. Many publishers offer this service for free.

 checkbox displayed IEEE Transactions on Aerospace and Electronic Systems RSS feed iconEnd of example: Selecting Content Alerts from IEEE Xplore

 RSS feeds can be found when browsing by journals or on a journal's homepage.

 It is easiest to create a search alert if you log into your personal account first.
 After you search, you can select the Set Search Alert hyperlink.
 Up to 15 searches are permitted.

 New results will be delivered to the email account whenever there are new results.
 The alert can be disabled from the Alert webpage without deleting the saved search if you would like to run the search from IEEE Xplore manually.

 The digital library contains journals and conference proceedings from ACM and affiliated organizations.
 ACM publications are available full text.

-For an email alert, select sign in to set up journal alerts and you will be prompted for a username and password.
+For an email alert, select Articles & Issues from the navigation menu and sign in to set up journal alerts from the submenu.
+You will be prompted for a username and password.

 contains Wiley journals on many topics as well.
 A RSS feed and an email alert for a journal can be set from the journal's home page.

 For a RSS feed, select the RSS symbol.